 So, what can you do to effectively treat heel and foot pain caused by Planter Fasciitis?

 Treatment consists of stretching, rest and supporting any foot deformity that may cause your issue.
 Injections can be helpful and physical therapy has been wonderful for my patients.
-But I have something new….
-Pressure Wave Therapy!
+But I have something new… EPAT Therapy!

-When it comes to treating Planter Fasciitis and the pain it causes Pressure Wave is diabolical in its treatment, it’s extremely effective.
+When it comes to treating Planter Fasciitis and the pain it causes, EPAT which is also called Shockwave Therapy (ESWT) is diabolical in its treatment, it’s extremely effective.

 This is a great option to avoid steroid use, limit non-steroidal anti-inflammatory drugs (to avoid side effects) and allow patients to continue to live their lives while healing.

-Most often one appointment a week and a range of 3-7 treatments is all that is needed for total for recovery.
-The treatments are short in duration taking between 15-30 minutes at a time.
+Most often one appointment a week and a range of 3 to 7 treatments is all that is needed for total for recovery.
+The treatments are short in duration taking between 15 to 30 minutes at a time.

-This new Pressure Wave option has made such an incredible difference for my patients and it can for you too.
+This new EPAT option has made such an incredible difference for my patients and it can for you too.

 Instead of limping your way through your injury and pain hoping that it goes away, you can take the steps and actively take control of your own health.
 Exploring treatment options such as this can lead to a more fruitful life, a pain-free life, and just a happy life.